-The lowa Legislature changed the eligibility requirements of the legislation around the Identity Theft Passport program.
-Before July 1, 2015 (SFY16), their needed to be proof that the crime happened in lowa.
-For the next year and future, the legislative language clarifies that the victim must reside in lowa at the time of the crime.
-This change will allow more victims to receive Identity Theft Passports in the future.
+The Iowa Legislature changed the eligibility requirements of the legislation around the Identity Theft Passport program.
+Before July 1, 2015 (SFY16), proof that the crime happened in Iowa was required.
+New legislative language clarified that the victim must only reside in Iowa at the time of the crime or the crime must have happened in Iowa.
+This change has allowed more victims to receive Identity Theft Passports.